MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Tapicfg.md

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

 Creates, removes, or displays a TAPI application directory partition, or sets a default TAPI application directory partition.
 TAPI 3.1 clients can use the information in this application directory partition with the directory service locator service to find and communicate with TAPI directories.You can also use **Tapicfg** to create or remove service connection points, which enable TAPI clients to efficiently locate TAPI application directory partitions in a domain.
 For more information, see Remarks.
 To view the command syntax, click a command.
-For examples of how this command can be used, see [Examples](assetId:///c6d43992-8243-4f0a-8605-3152c8a8fe9a#BKMK_Examples).
 -   [tapicfg install](#BKMK_install)
 -   [tapicfg remove](#BKMK_remove)
 -   [tapicfg publishscp](#BKMK_publishscp)